Relrin/terraform-sage/README.md

 ## Project structure

-The `terraform-sage` application recommends to developers two ways to organize their own projects:
+The `terraform-sage` application relies on the certain project structure for correct work.
+Therefore, I recommend to developers two ways to organize their own projects:
 - Approach #1:

   ```